- What trademarks are and are not, such as comparisons to other types of IP (like copyrights).

 A DBA and trademark are often confused with one another because both are names.
 However, they each have a different meaning.
 Unlike a trademark, the owner of a DBA may only claim the name on the state level.
 If you file for a DBA in the state of California, for example, you discourage other Californians doing business in the state to file for the same DBA.
 However, your chosen DBA may be filed for and used by business owners in other states such as Washington or Nevada — so long as no other companies are using that same DBA in these states, that is.

 When Should I File for a Trademark?

-Typically, the best time to file for a trademark is to do it as soon as possible.
+Typically, the best time to file for a trademark is as soon as possible.
 The sooner you file for federal registration, the sooner you may be able to protect your brand’s assets.
-However, if you decide to wait because you plan to use the trademark later it’s a good idea to prepare to specify your “basis” for filing in your application.
+However, if you decide to wait because you plan to use the trademark later, it’s a good idea to prepare your “basis” for filing your application.

 Ready to start your small business?

-You may establish “use-in-commerce” basis by sharing the date when you first used the mark anywhere and the date when the mark was first used in commerce.
+You may establish “use-in-commerce” basis by sharing the date you first used the mark in commerce and the date when the mark was first used anywhere else.
 Your trademark application must also include an example that shows how the mark was used in commerce.

 “Bona Fide Intent” Basis

-Let’s say that your mark is more than an idea but isn’t quite market ready.
+Let’s say your mark is more than an idea, but isn’t quite market ready.
 The USPTO recommends filing under a “bona fide intent” basis.
 You may supplement the intent to use the mark by creating sample products and drafting a business plan.

 If you haven’t used the mark, neither on goods nor in commerce, but plan to do so in the future, you may file under an “intent-to-use” basis.